jack-driscoll/jack-driscoll.github.io/_posts/2025-07-07-github-pages-remote-themes.md

 - Any manually copied `_layouts`, `_includes`, `_sass/minima`, or `assets/main.scss`
 - Custom overrides should go **after** the remote theme is applied

+I'm going to try and save my `header.html`, but if I can't fuck minima 3.0 I just spent a couple hours getting it to look right and I'm not re-doing it the day after.
+I did ` mv main.scss _main.scss` because *you have to because they changed everything about how CSS works* for whatever reason.
+There's other ways of doing it but I'm gonna try this.

 ---